-In this spirit, New Mexico Potters gives an annual grant to assist with a

-	ceramics education program or a ceramic art project.
+In this spirit, New Mexico Potters gives annual grants to assist with ceramics education program or ceramic art projects.

-	Use of funds: Funds may be used for purchasing supplies or equipment,

-	contracting with a visiting artist, marketing/publicizing a special program

-	or project, or other activities directly related to ceramic art education.
+Use of funds: Funds may be used for purchasing supplies or equipment, contracting with a visiting artist, marketing/publicizing a special program or project, or other activities directly related to ceramic art education.

 Eligibility: 501(c)3 organizations and educational institutions located in New Mexico are eligible to apply.

 Proposal Procedure: Submit a proposal with the following information: